Cambridge, Maryland: Transportation

 U.S. Route 50, a major east-west route of the U.S. Highway System, bisects Cambridge on its 3019 mi journey from Ocean City, Maryland to Sacramento, California.
-U.S. 50 is locally known as "Ocean Gateway," with the segment running from the Choptank River to Cambridge's eastern city limit designated "Sunburst Highway."
+U.S. 50 is locally known as "Ocean Gateway", with the segment running from the Choptank River to Cambridge's eastern city limit designated "Sunburst Highway".

 The Cambridge-Dorchester Airport (FAA Identifier: CGE) is a county-owned, public-use airport located just southeast of the city of Cambridge.
 The airport is a general aviation facility with a lighted 4,477-foot asphalt runway.

 The Maryland & Delaware Railroad (MDDE), a shortline railroad, provided freight rail service to Cambridge until recently.
 The city had served as the western terminus of the railroad's Seaford Line.
 The Maryland & Delaware interchanges with the Delmarva Central Railroad at Seaford, Delaware, which interchanges with the Norfolk Southern Railway at Clayton, Delaware.
 The line remains in place, though rail service was suspended in May 2016 due to derailment issues along the line south of Hurlock, Maryland.

 Government

 City Commission

-Cambridge is governed by a mayor and a five-member city commission, who all serve four year terms.
+Cambridge is governed by a mayor and a five-member city commission, who all serve four-year terms.

 In 2008, Victoria Jackson-Stanley was elected mayor, the first woman and the first African-American to hold the position.
 She would serve three terms before losing to Andrew Bradshaw in a runoff election in 2020.

 Andrew Bradshaw was sworn in as the city's youngest mayor on January 4, 2021, but was arrested on November 15 and charged with fifty counts of distributing revenge porn, allegedly posting explicit photos and captions to Reddit in April and May 2021, some which also included racial slurs.
 City Council President Lajan Cephas assumed the responsibilities of mayor following his arrest.
 On December 13, city commissioners unanimously voted to recommend that the city attorney remove Bradshaw from office.
 A special election to elect a new mayor was held on August 23, 2022.
 No candidate received the majority of the vote, forcing a runoff between the top two candidates on September 20, 2022.
-Former Cambridge commissioner Stephen Rideout won the runoff election with 55 percent of the vote and now is mayor.
+Former Cambridge commissioner Stephen Rideout won the runoff election with 55 percent of the vote and became mayor in 2022.
+Cambridge is currently run by Lajan Cephas.